 The Liquidity Providers, the Subordination Agent and the Trustees will receive certain payments before the Certificateholders do.
-In addition, the Class C(R) Certificates rank generally junior to the Class A Certificates and the Class B Certificates.
+In addition, the Class C(R) Certificates rank generally junior to the Class C(R) Certificates.

 Under the Intercreditor Agreement, each Liquidity Provider will receive payment of all amounts owed to it, including reimbursement of drawings made to pay interest on the Class A Certificates or the Class B Certificates, before the holders of any class of Certificates receive any funds.
 In addition, the Subordination Agent and the Trustees will receive certain payments before the holders of any class of Certificates receive distributions.
 See "Description of the Intercreditor Agreement-Priority of Distributions."